Seven-Eleven to expand delivery service across Japan

 Customers within a 500-meter radius of a Seven-Eleven outlet can select what to buy from some 3,000 items sold at the store and have them delivered.
 They need to place at least ¥1,000 in orders excluding tax each time and pay a delivery fee of ¥330 including tax.

-In expanding the service across the country, the retail giant plans outsource delivery work to local firms and develop artificial intelligence-based systems for figuring out efficient delivery routes, the sources said.
+In expanding the service across the country, the retail giant plans to outsource delivery work to local firms and develop artificial intelligence-based systems for figuring out efficient delivery routes, the sources said.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.